The Solo 401K and the UBIT Rules

 One of the advantages of using retirement funds, such as a 401(k), Solo 401K or an IRA to make investments is that in most cases all income and gains from the investment will flow back to the Solo 401K tax-free.
 This is because a 401(k) is exempt from tax pursuant to Internal Revenue Code 401 and Section 512 of the Internal Revenue Codes exempt most forms of investment income generated by a 401(k) and a Solo 401K from taxation.
 Some examples of exempt type of income include: interest from loans, dividends, annuities, royalties, most rentals from real estate, and gains/losses from the sale of real estate.

 However, the IRS enacted a set of rules in the 1950s in order to prevent charities and later 401(k) and IRAs from engaging in an active trade or business and, thus, having an unfair advantage because of their tax-exempt status.
 These rules can be found under Internal Revenue Code Sections 511-514 and have become known as the Unrelated Business Taxable Income rules or UBTI or UBIT.
-If the UBTI rules are triggered, the income generated from that activities will generally be subject to a 35% tax.
+If the UBTI rules are triggered, the income generated from that activities will generally be subject to close to a 40% tax for 2016.
 Of note, a 401(k) or Solo 401K investing in an active trade or business using a C Corporation will not trigger the UBTI tax.

 The UBTI generally applies to the taxable income of “any unrelated trade or business…regularly carried on” by an organization subject to the tax.
 The regulations separately treat three aspects of the quoted words—“trade or business,” “regularly carried on,” and “unrelated.”